jkulhanek/wild-gaussians/README.md

 ## Acknowledgements
 We would like to thank Weining Ren for his help with the NeRF On-the-go dataset and code and Tobias Fischer and Xi Wang for fruitful discussions.
 This work was supported by the Czech Science Foundation (GAČR) EXPRO (grant no. 23-07973X) and by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+Jonas Kulhanek acknowledges travel support from the European Union’s Horizon 2020 research and innovation programme under ELISE Grant Agreement No 951847.
 The renderer is built on [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [Mip-Splatting](https://niujinshuchong.github.io/mip-splatting/).
 Please follow the license of 3DGS and Mip-Splatting.
 We thank all the authors for their great work and released code.

 ## Citation
 If you find our code or paper useful, please cite: